noxthot/ws22_ulg_ds_julia/pages/introduction/index.md

 ### The Julia [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/) (read-evaluate-print-loop)

-We can start it by typing `julia` (or the full path to the executable) on the command line.
-The REPL itself comes with four distinct modes that can be very useful to know:
+Fire it up by typing `julia` (or the full path to the executable) in the command-line interface (CLI).
+The REPL itself comes with four distinct modes:
 - **Julia mode**: This is the default mode when we start Julia.
 The prompt starts with `julia>`.
 Here we may type Julia expressions which get evaluated when pressing enter.
 The resulting output will be presented immediately after evaluation.
 \example{```julia-repl
 julia> 1 + 1